FyreFly-TM/Ouroboros/docs/api/token_functionality_spec.md

-# Ouroboros Token Functionality Specification
+# Ouro Token Functionality Specification

-This document provides comprehensive functionality specifications for every token type in the Ouroboros language.
+This document provides comprehensive functionality specifications for every token type in the Ouro language.

 ## Table of Contents